Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks

 \section{Preliminary}

-In this section, formal definitions of the Bayesian network and causal structure learning are introduced.
-Subsequently, we introduce several concepts, terminologies, and properties related to graph theory that will facilitate the ensuing discussion.
-Lastly, as a precursor to the methods section, we introduce a classification for prior errors, which is first defined in this paper.
+This section first introduces the formal definitions of Bayesian networks and causal structure learning.
+Subsequently, we introduce several concepts, terminologies and properties that will facilitate the ensuing discussion.
+Lastly, we introduce a classification for prior errors, which is first defined in this paper.